Finding Animal

 Research, text, film, design: Chris Gylee

-Artistic correspondence: Animal J. Smith
+Artistic correspondence, archive artefacts, text, photography: Animal J. Smith

 In summer 2022 I wrote a series of 40 poems about my Queer ancestors in response to fragments found in the Schwules Museum archive, Berlin.
 I found a clipping of the 1997 Bay Area Reporter of a performance artist Animal J. Smith and his work Burn the Quilt at the Grasshopper Palace.
 The short review included a black-and-white portrait of Animal in a leather jacket.
 I searched for more information online but it seemed Animal — like so many Queer artists in the crisis years of the AIDS epidemic — had simply disappeared.
 Then, in early 2023, someone called Joe Smith resposted my poem on Instagram with the same black-and-white portrait.
 Joe (that’s the J of Animal J. Smith) was alive and well aged 60 in San Francisco.
 He moved to NYC shortly after the performance, lost his personal archive in the aftermath of 9/11, then stopped making artwork altogether.
 The hiatus lasted 21 years.